minvws/nl-kat-coordination/docs/source/user-manual/navigation/crisis-room.rst

 - Click on the options button (three dots) next to the section name
 - Click on 'Add section to dashboard'

-The following settings can be set:
+The following settings can be configured:

 - **Dashboard:** Select the dashboard to which you want to add the dashboard item.
 - **Title on dashboard:** Give the dashboard item a name.